hujhax/austin-improv-wiki/Chad Wellington.md

 |Years	=	2010-Present
 }}

-**Chad Wellington** is a technical improvisor and an improv performer.
+**Chad Wellington** is an improv performer, technical improvisor, and photographer.

 ## History
 Chad began taking improv classes in June 2010.